Healthy Homes Assessment Te Awanga

 Rental Property Home Assessments Te Awanga

-The areas of rental property that are affected by Health Homes Standard.
+Rental property areas affected with Health Homes Standard.
 Healthy Homes Standards in Te Awanga include each:

 • Living Room